Friday 8th November

 The Year 3 team

-We hope you have a lovely weekend
+I hope you all have a lovely weekend.

 Have a lovely weekend